Five laws of library science: Overview

-First Law: Books are for use
+First Law

 The first law of library science, "Books are for use," constitutes the basis for library services.
 This law means that books in libraries are not meant to be shut away from users.
 Ranganathan observed that books were often chained to prevent their removal and that the emphasis was on storage and preservation rather than use.
 He did not reject the notion that preservation and storage were important, but he asserted that the purpose of such activities should be to promote use.
 Without user access to materials, there is little value in these items.
 By emphasizing use, Dr. Ranganathan refocused the attention of the field to access-related issues, such as the library's location, loan policies, hours and days of operation, the quality of staffing, and mundane matters, such as library furniture and temperature control.

-Second Law: Every person his or her book
+Second Law

-The second law of library science, "Every person his or her book," means that librarians are to serve a wide collection of patrons, acquire literature to fit a wide variety of needs, and refrain from prejudice or judging what specific patrons choose to read.
+The second law of library science, "Every person has his or her book," means that librarians should serve a wide collection of patrons, acquire literature to fit a wide variety of needs, and refrain from prejudice or judging what specific patrons choose to read.
 Librarians should respect that everyone is different and that everyone has different tastes regarding the books they choose.
 After the publication of The Five Laws of Library Science, Ranganathan named children, the physically disabled, artisans, newly literate adults, the intellectually disabled, working-class individuals, and individuals with niche interests as specific groups of potential readers that are served through the application of the second law.
 In addition, a library collection must represent the community it serves.

-Third Law: Every book its reader
+Third Law

 The third law of library science, "Every book its reader," means all books have a place in the library, even if only a small demographic might choose to read them.
 Ranganathan later clarified that the term "book" could be generalized to mean any document.

-Fourth Law: Save the time of the reader
+Fourth Law

 The fourth law of library science, "Save the time of the reader," means that all patrons should be able to easily locate the materials they desire quickly and efficiently.
 The practice of librarianship creates systems, services, workflows, guides and frameworks to the benefit of practicality to the user.
 Ranganathan said the fourth law in turn saves the time of the library staff through such practices as centralized classification and cataloging, documenting materials before sending them to the library that ordered them, and mechanizing methods for information retrieval.